discordeno/discordeno/website/docs/getting-started.md

 bot.transformers.desiredProperties.message.channelId = true
 ```

-With the above 3 lines of code, we will get the message ID, the channel ID and the message content\* for a specific message, and if we now see the object from both our `sendMessage` helper method and/or the `messageCreate` event, we will find the `id`, the `channelId` and the `content` properties to be present in the object.
+With the above 3 lines of code, we will be able to get the message ID, the channel ID and the message content\* of a specific message.
+The same thing can be said for the return object of `sendMessage` method and the `messageCreate` event

-We can also set the properties using the Javascript Object Syntax (`{ id: true, content: true, channelId: true }`), but that would require us to specify all others keys in the object with false, and doing something like that would get extremely annoying.
+We can also set the properties we want to keep with (`{ id: true, content: true, channelId: true }`), but that would require us to specify all others keys in the object, and doing that would get extremely annoying.

 \*: As long as the required privileged intent is enabled.

 :::danger[Changing the default for Desired Properties]
-THIS IS NOT RECOMMENDED IF YOU WANT TO SHIP YOUR BOT TO PRODUCTION.
+THIS IS NOT RECOMMENDED IF YOU PLAN TO SHIP YOUR BOT TO PRODUCTION.

 While not recommended, in the `createBot` function, we do allow for a value: `defaultDesiredPropertiesValue`.
 This, if set to true will set every desired property to true by default, you can still disable some if you need.
 The reason why this is not recommended and marked as deprecated from the documentation is because while Desired Properties DO slow you down during development (needing to make sure you aren't using something that you won't have at runtime), they have a significant performance impact based on the properties you disable on both a CPU side and memory side.
 Also, we are currently working on a solution to the current TypeScript issues (see box below) and that may remove the `defaultDesiredPropertiesValue` value altogether or move it to a new place.
 :::

 :::warning[Typescript and Desired Properties]
-We are aware that TypeScript, at this time has no idea that those properties will be missing when we execute our code.
-We are working on fixing this issue but it is not yet ready at this time.
+We are aware that TypeScript has no idea which properties will be missing.
+We are working on fixing this issue.
 :::

 ## Additional information on Discordeno

-Here are some other nice to know things about Discordeno that might interest you.
-Even if some may be more advanced use-cases.
+Here are some nice to know things about Discordeno that you might be interested, though some may be for more advanced use-cases.

 ### Gateway methods

-You might want to edit some state like your bot status, for this you will need to use the methods in `bot.gateway`.
-Those methods will not give you transformed objects then they do give something back and if you want to get transformed objects you will need to call the transformers yourself (the transformers are located on `bot.transformers`).
+If you want to edit some state such as your bot status, you will need to use the methods in `bot.gateway`.
+These methods will not return transformed objects so if you want to get transformed objects you will need to call the transformers yourself (the transformers are in `bot.transformers`).

 ### OAuth2

-Some of the methods in `bot.helpers` will accept a `Bearer` token, or a `Client ID` and `Client Secret`.
-Those methods are for OAuth2 and will require you to setup the OAuth2 authorization flow with your application.
-An example of these methods is `bot.helpers.getCurrentUser(bearerToken)`, this is a method that can not be called with a usual Bot token and so will require the OAuth2 token.
+Some methods in `bot.helpers` will accept a `Bearer` token, or a `Client ID` and `Client Secret`.
+These OAuth2 methods will require you to setup the OAuth2 authorization flow.
+One example is the `bot.helpers.getCurrentUser(bearerToken)` method.
+This is a method that can not be called with a usual Bot token and require a OAuth2 token.

-Discordeno includes some utilities (such as `createOAuth2Link` to help create a link for the OAuth2 authorization link) and also the methods to do the exchange of the token and refresh of your exiting token.
+Discordeno includes some utilities (such as `createOAuth2Link` to create a OAuth2 authorization link) and methods to exchange your token as well as refresh your exiting token.

 <!-- TODO: Add a link to the page on how to use OAuth2 in Discordeno. -->